ENOT-AutoDL/onnx2torch/README.md

 import torch
 from onnx2torch import convert

-# Load the ONNX model
+# Load the ONNX model.
-model = onnx.load("model.onnx")
+model = onnx.load('model.onnx')
-# Convert the model to the target version
+# Convert the model to the target version.
 target_version = 13
 converted_model = version_converter.convert_version(model, target_version)
-# Convert to torch
+# Convert to torch.
 torch_model = convert(converted_model)
-torch.save(torch_model, "model.pt")
+torch.save(torch_model, 'model.pt')
 ```

 </details>

-Note: Use this only when the model dosent convert to torch using the existing opset version.
+Note: use this only when the model does not convert to PyTorch using the existing opset version.
 Result might vary.

 ## Acknowledgments